Oh, the places you’ll go. If you read, that is.

 Stack read Seuss’ “Bartholomew and the Oobleck” to a third grade class, and recalled his own days in Union City’s public school system, where he said he enjoyed reading for both homework and pleasure.

 Elsewhere in Union City, “Read Across America” was a weeklong celebration.
-At Colin Powell Elementary School, members of Emerson Middle School’s student council read to kindergartners and 1st graders on Monday.
+At Colin Powell Elementary School, members of Emerson Middle School’s student council read to kindergartners and first graders last Monday.

 “It’s fun to come here and hang out with these kids,” said Emerson’s student council president, Karen Castro, 13.
 “Hopefully they can learn something from us, but we’re also learning from them.”